TourCMS/ng-tourcms/README.md

 ## Installation / Configuration

-Ensure `ng-tours.js` is included in your project.
+Ensure `ng-tours.js` is included in your project, `tourcms.ng-tourcms` is required by your module and `tourcmsApiService` is passed wherever it will be used.

-Call the `configure` method to set your API parameters, `channelID` can alternatively be passed when making API calls, those accessing the API as an Agent, working with multiple Channels will likely work in that way, rather than configuring here.
+Call the `configure` method on `tourcmsApiService` to set your API parameters, `channelID` can alternatively be passed when making API calls, those accessing the API as an Agent, working with multiple Channels will likely work in that way, rather than configuring here.